 2.4.1.
-Once papers have been marked, children are listed in standardised and weighted score
+Once papers have been marked, children are listed in standardised and weighted score order.

 2.4.2.
-Committee of Reference:
+Committee of Reference

-In South Warwickshire the Committee of Reference sets the Automatic Qualifying Score taking account of the applications for the individual schools and the number of places available.
+In South Warwickshire the Committee of Reference sets the automatic qualifying score taking account of the applications for the individual schools and the number of places available.
 The Committee of Reference is a panel of Headteachers and teachers appointed according to terms of reference.
 The Heads of the selective schools in South Warwickshire or their representatives will be members of the Committee.
 The Committee also reviews the arrangements made for any children with disabilities or Special Educational Needs.

 2.4.3.
-Automatic Qualifying Score:
+Automatic Qualifying Score

 - 2.4.3.1.
-Performance in the Entrance Test and the number of applications for the schools will be used by the Committee of Reference to set the Automatic Qualifying Score.
+Performance in the Entrance Test and the number of applications for the schools will be used by the Committee of Reference to set the automatic qualifying score.
 Above and at that qualifying score a child will receive an offer from their highest named preference of selective school (subject to living within the priority circle, not being a late entry or having an offer from a higher preference of school). - 2.4.3.2.
-The Committee will consider the descending score order and the number of children applying for each school (living within the priority circle and who registered before the closing date) and set the Automatic Qualifying Score as close to the Published Admission Number for the School as possible.
-The Committee of Reference has an overriding discretion to set the Automatic Qualifying Score and the minimum score for the waiting list as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached the required academic standard for the school.
+The Committee will consider the descending score order and the number of children applying for each school (living within the priority circle and who registered before the closing date) and set the automatic qualifying score as close to the Published Admission Number (PAN) for the School as possible.
+The Committee of Reference has an overriding discretion to set the automatic qualifying score and the minimum score for the waiting list as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached the required academic standard for the school.

 - 2.4.3.3.
-The available places will be offered in accordance with the admission criteria in the first round of offers on National Offer Day which is Monday 1st March 2021.
+The available places will be offered in accordance with the admission criteria in the first round of offers on National Offer Day, which is Tuesday 1st March 2022.
 Children living outside the priority circle will be offered places in the first round only if there are insufficient children of the required level of ability living within the priority circle.
 Children living outside the priority circle, late registrations and late applications will normally only be offered places in the second or subsequent round of offers, subject to their position on the waiting list and a vacancy occurring. - 2.4.4.
-No consideration will be given in the case of twins (or triplets etc) where one child has been allocated a place because they scored above the Automatic Qualifying Score but the other(s) was/were below it.
+No consideration will be given in the case of twins (or triplets etc) where one child has been allocated a place because they scored above the automatic qualifying score but the other(s) was / were below it.

 2.4.5.
-Waiting lists:
+Waiting lists

-After the initial round of offers, made on Monday 1st March 2021, further places may become available - if, for example, parents/carers take up places for their son at another school.
-These places will be offered from the waiting list, up to the Published Admission Number (PAN) of the School in line with the re-allocation dates as outlined in the co-ordinated scheme.
+After the initial round of offers, made on Tuesday 1st March 2022, further places may become available - if, for example, parents / carers take up places for their daughter at another school.
+These places will be offered from the waiting list, up to the Published Admission Number (PAN) of the School, in line with the reallocation dates as outlined in the coordinated scheme.